 WIC promotes, supports and encourages mothers to breastfeed their babies as it has been shown to provide many health, nutrition, and emotional benefits to both mothers and babies.
 Currently, more than half of the nation’s infants are on WIC.
-The National WIC Association (NWA) created the infographic: How the WIC Program supports Breastfeeding to emphasize WIC’s role in improving the nation’s breastfeeding rates.

 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.